 Application Deadlines and Recruitment Timeline

-If you are a 2L, you must upload your application by October 16, 2016.
-1L applicants must upload their applications by December 16, 2016.
+The application period for 2Ls has ended.
+1L applicants must upload their applications on December 16, 2016.
 After receipt of application materials, interviews will be offered to suitable applicants and may be conducted in person, over the phone, or via SKYPE.
 Selected interviews for 2L applicants will be held from late October to mid-November, 2016, and 2L students will be informed by mid-December if they were selected.
-Selected interviews for 1L applicants will be held in early to mid-January, 2017 and 1L students will be informed if they were selected by early February.
+Selected interviews for 1L applicants will be held in early to mid-January, 2017, and 1L students will be informed if they were selected by early February.